SM Mall of Asia: Esplanade

 An esplanade was constructed at the back of the mall where it served as the venue for the World Pyro Olympics from 2005 to 2008, and since 2010 as the Philippine International Pyromusical Competition.

-The Esplanade was also the venue for Lovapalooza 2, wherein more than 5,300 couples kissed for 10 seconds on February 10, 2007, breaking Hungary's 4,445 in the Guinness World Records.
-Also, an events venue named One Esplanade was constructed here.
-One Esplanade is usually used for product launches, parties, and other events.

 SM by the Bay Amusement Park is an amusement park situated along Manila Bay that opened to the public in 2011.
-The park currently has over 17 rides including the Mall of Asia Eye, which is also known as The Eye Of Asia, a 55 m tall ferris wheel which opened on December 18, 2011.
+The park currently has over 17 rides including the Mall of Asia Eye, which is also known as The Eye Of Asia, a 55 m tall ferris wheel which opened on December 17, 2011.
 It has 36 air-conditioned gondolas, each able to carry up to six persons, giving a maximum capacity of 216 passengers.
 It also houses food stalls and offers a direct view to Manila Bay.